while-basic/mindcraft-web/README.md

 # Mindcraft Website

-The official website for the Mindcraft project, showcasing AI-powered building in Minecraft.
+A community website for the Mindcraft project, showcasing AI-powered building in Minecraft.

 ## Features